+Founded in 1987 by Robert Olson, Colorado MahlerFest celebrates the life, music, and times of the great composer Gustav Mahler during a week-long festival, culminating in two orchestral performances of one of Mahler's major symphonic works.
 Twenty-seven years ago, performances of Gustav Mahler's symphonies were the exception rather than the rule.
 Audiences had opportunities to hear the popular First and Fourth Symphonies, but performances of his larger works were infrequently heard.
-Complete works for hundred-piece orchestras and multiple choirs, lasting nearly two hours and demanding extraordinary performance skills, found only sporadic inclusion in symphony repertoires, primarily with major professional orchestras.
-Thus came the idea to create a festival dedicated first to the performance and study of the entire repertoire and life of Mahler, and second to the devoted musicians and scholars who creatively share Mahler's vision of the world, of life, and of music.
+Thus came the idea to create a festival dedicated to the performance and study of the entire repertoire and life of Mahler.

 Perhaps most gratifying is the fact that the Colorado MahlerFest has become an event driven by the artistic spirit which dwells in all its creative participants to be a part of the unique, "once-in-a-lifetime" experience.